catsmoker/CSpeed/README.md

 ### Running the Executable

-1. Simply double-click `CS_Speed.exe` to launch the application.
+1. Simply double-click `CSpeed.exe` to launch the application.
 2. Use the GUI to select the desired functions:
    - **Clear Memory**: Clears the memory standby list.
    - **Clean Windows**: Removes various temporary files and caches.